 Anne Burrell Bio

 With her trademark spiky blond hair and pumped-up personality, Anne Burrell has worked at some of the top restaurants in New York, studied the culinary landscape and traditions of Italy, and battled alongside Mario Batali as his sous chef on Food Network’s Iron Chef America.
 Anne makes restaurant dishes accessible and reveals concise, easy-to-master techniques for the at-home cook on her Food Network series Secrets of a Restaurant Chef.
 On her show Chef Wanted, Anne helps top restaurateurs find candidates with the right experience and creativity to become executive chefs.
 On Worst Cooks in America, Anne joins Tyler Florence in mentoring teams of hopeless home cooks from around the country, putting them through culinary boot camp.

 In 2011, Anne published her first cookbook, Cook Like a Rock Star, which gives home cooks the confidence and support to be rock stars in their own kitchens.
 Her cookbook earned a place on the New York Times Best Seller list.
-In fall 2011 Anne starred in her own right on Next Iron Chef: Super Chefs.
+In 2013, Anne released her second cookbook, Own Your Kitchen.

 Growing up in upstate New York, Anne developed a passion for food and cooking at an early age.
 After obtaining an English and communications degree from Canisius College in Buffalo, she pursued her interest in the restaurant business by enrolling in the Culinary Institute of America.
 Following graduation, she spent a year in Italy attending the Italian Culinary Institute for Foreigners while working at La Taverna del Lupo in Umbria and La Bottega del' 30, a Michelin one-star restaurant in Tuscany.
 During this year, Anne grew to truly appreciate and understand the philosophy of Italian cuisine and culture, which left a lasting impact on her culinary point of view.